-It is very overwhelming when you are introduced to your CPAP.
-You have a test that you took either at home or in the lab where you feel like you did not sleep, you then are told you stop breathing at night and you need to wear this machine.
+It can be overwhelming when you are introduced to your CPAP.
+You most likely took a test either at home or in the lab where you were told you stop breathing at night and you need to use a CPAP.
 So, let’s break this down into smaller pieces so YOU start to feel comfortable with your machine.

 Step 1: Your Sleep Test

 Let’s start with your sleep test.
 Whether it is a home test or an in-lab test there are two things you should know so you know that it is accurate.
-One is that a person who is certified in sleep as a technologist has gone through the whole study and eliminated any parts that look like they are questionable.
+One is that a person who is certified in sleep as a technologist and is skilled in administering the test and reporting on the results.

 They are also looking at how long your apneas (the time you stop breathing completely) and hypopneas (the time you breathe so shallow your oxygen levels drop significantly) and mark them for the doctor to evaluate.

-You then have a board-certified doctor who specializes in sleep review the results of the study.
+A board-certified doctor who specializes in sleep review will review the results of the study.
 The doctor determines how severe your sleep issue is and what your best treatment options are.